 Tomorrow is not only the Feast of St. Francis, it is also the anniversary of the death of Dutch painter Rembrandt van Rijn.

-In remembrance of this master painter, we offer a list of the 10 best books on his life and work.
+In honor of Rembrandt we offer a list of the 10 best books on his life and work.

 #2- [easyazon_link asin=”1933045442″ locale=”US” new_window=”default” nofollow=”default” tag=”douloschristo-20″ add_to_cart=”default” cloaking=”default” localization=”default” popups=”default”]Rembrandt’s Nose: Of Flesh and Spirit in the Master’s Portraits[/easyazon_link] by Michael Taylor